maaverik/Snake/README.md

 This is a snake game built using the HTML canvas, jquery and javascript.
-It contains a one- player and two-player version.
+It contains a one-player and two-player version.
-Use arrow keys for navigation.
+Use arrow keys and w-s-a-d keys for navigation.